wdawson/okta.github.io/_source/books/api-security/authn/api-authentication-options.md

 The server will receive this request, decode the authorization header, split on the colon, and use the credentials to validate the user has access to perform the operation.

 When using HTTP Basic Authentication to secure APIs, its recommended the username and password be long, random strings rather than easy-to-remember names.
-Entropy means a “lack of order and predictability” and is very important for passwords, especially if you’re generating them.
+Entropy means a "lack of order and predictability" and is very important for passwords, especially if you're generating them.
 The more random your password generation process is, the better.
-One important aspect is that the API username and password must not be the same username and password as the account’s username and password.
-Not only are their security implications of using the same credentials but something as simple as clicking “forgot password” can knock your applications offline.
+One important aspect is that the API username and password must not be the same username and password as the account's username and password.
+Not only are their security implications of using the same credentials but something as simple as clicking "forgot password" can knock your applications offline.

 While basic auth is perfectly fine to use, one of its issues is that your username+password are sent over the network on every request.
 This increases the likelihood that they could be leaked, logged, or reused in other applications.